15DEPLOYING

 make will run Roswell's version of SBCL to build the executable.
 If you want to use/test this script locally you need to install Roswell.

-make install will move the fuka-stack-app executable, setup the systemd service and environment variables, and then start the service.
+make install will move the fuka-stack-app executable and setup the systemd service and environment variables. make run will turn the service on.

 Hello World Code